 A significant portion of UCA's support, revenue, and receivables is from federal, state, and local governments.
-As of and for the years ended June 30, 2024 and 2023, government funds represented approximately 91% and 92% of support and revenue, respectively, and 95% and 96% of grants, contracts, and promise to give receivables, respectively.
+As of and for the years ended June 30, 2023 and 2022, government funds represented approximately 92% and 91% of support and revenue, respectively, and 96% and 98% of grants and contracts receivable, respectively.
 A future reduction of the revenue from government agencies, due to either amendment of contract terms or the cancellation of contracts, or a possible delay in payments resulting from government shutdown, could have a very significant impact on UCA's operations.